 Students will not automatically be registered as a full practitioner on completion of their degree.
 This is a separate process, and must be completed by the student upon graduation.
 See the AHPRA website for details.

 Clinical placement deed poll

 The University of Adelaide and the Minister for Health have a clinical placement agreement in place which allows the University to request clinical placements in SA Health facilities.

-As part of this agreement students are required to complete a deed poll.
-A deed poll is an agreement between the student and SA Health to ensure patient information is treated with confidentiality.
-Students will have access to a range of confidential information and need to be familiar with, and understand, the relevant requirements of maintaining confidentially.
-By signing a deed poll students understand their obligations and agree to comply with the relevant state legislation.
+As part of this agreement students are required to complete a deed poll deed poll is an agreement between the student and SA Health to ensure patient information is treated with confidentiality and that the student has met the required clearances.
+By signing a deed poll students understand their obligations and agree to comply with the relevant state legislation..
+A

 The deed poll only needs to be signed once and will cover every SA Health placement students attend for the duration of their program (unless superseded).